f0lg0/Oncogene/README.md

 I've implemented two ways of retreiving the keylogger files if the connnection gets cut, so even if the victim stops the backdoor you are able to get the keylogger files in two different ways: by establishing another connection to the victim on a different port (with another script) or by using my backup script that uploads the logs to MEGA.
 You obviously need a MEGA account.

 The first option is the DEAFULT one, so if you want to use the second you have to do a little bit of tweaking: you need to comment out the backupConnection function in the Oncogene.py file and replace the "backupexe" path in the launcher script with the correct .exe (the MEGA one).

-## HOWTO

-In order to use this tool you need to tweak some things inside the source code: the server's IP and the PORT number.
-Everything else should be up and running!

 ## Why did I build it?